arunkumar9t2/scabbard/docs/faq.md

 ## I don't see gutter icons to view graph.

-Please wait for Android Studio/IntelliJ indexing to be done for gutter icons to be visible.
+Please ensure you have built the project once and wait for Android Studio/IntelliJ indexing to be done for gutter icons to be visible.
 Even after indexing if the icons are not visible, please file an issue.

 The common causes for missing gutter icons are